grycap/im/doc/source/manual.rst

    Maximum size in KiB of the log file before being rotated.
    The default value is 10485760.

+.. confval:: BOOT_MODE

+   This flag set the IM boot mode.
+   It can be: 0 (Normal) standard IM operation, 1 (ReadOnly) only read operations are allowed, 2 (ReadDelete) only read and delete operations are allowed.
+   The default value is 0.

 .. _options-default-vm:

 Default Virtual Machine Options